 Jul 15th, 2021 | By FCT

-What is this duty to defend?
+What is duty to defend?

-How does it work?
+How does duty to defend work?

 • The Land Registrar may have neglected to bring forward an interest on conversion into the Land Titles system (e.g. an old easement) or an instrument is registered on the wrong parcel.

 • The surveyor made an error on the location of the boundaries and it turns out the neighbour actually owns some of the insured’s property.

-The invalid claim:
+An invalid third party claim:

-• This tends to happen when there is an intentionally difficult or opportunistic neighbour involved.
-There is clearly no issue or error at all, however a neighbour believes he/she has a right to the insured’s land.
-Often times this individual is motivated by another matter altogether and the end goal is to pressure the insured into offering a concession.
+• This tends to happen when there is an intentionally difficult or even opportunistic neighbour involved.
+There is clearly no issue or error at all, but the neighbour believes they have a right to the insured’s land.
+Often the claim is motivated by another matter altogether and the end goal is to pressure the insured into offering a concession.

 The resolution without title insurance